armaanpriyadarshan/post-it/README.md

 	<h1 align="center">post-it</h1>

 <p align="center">
-	Welcome to post.it!
+	Welcome to post-it!
 During your stay, you can peruse the stories left by others, or leave your own sticky note for the next visitor to find.
 	<br>
 	<br>
 	This is a project made for HackDartmouth X